Roman Polanski: Sexual abuse

 In January 2014, newly uncovered emails from 2008 by a Los Angeles County Superior Court Judge, Larry P. Fidler, indicated that if Polanski returned to the United States for a hearing, the conduct of the judge who had originally presided over the case, Laurence A. Rittenband, might require that Polanski be freed.
 These emails were related to a 2008 documentary film by Marina Zenovich.
-In late October 2014, Polanski was questioned by prosecutors in Kraków.

-On 30 October 2015, Polish judge Dariusz Mazur denied a request by the United States to extradite Polanski (a dual French-Polish citizen) for a full trial, claiming that it would be "obviously unlawful".
-The Kraków prosecutor's office declined to challenge the court's ruling, agreeing that Polanski had served his punishment and did not need to face a U.S. court again.
-Poland's national justice ministry took up the appeal, arguing that sexual abuse of minors should be prosecuted regardless of the suspect's accomplishments or the length of time since the suspected crime took place.
+In late October 2014, Polanski was questioned by Polish prosecutors in Kraków.
+On 30 October 2015, Polish judge Dariusz Mazur denied a request by the United States to extradite Polanski, who has dual French–Polish citizenship, for a full trial, claiming that it would be "obviously unlawful".
+The Kraków prosecutor's office declined to challenge the court's ruling, agreeing that Polanski had served his punishment and did not need to face an American court ever again.

+Poland's national justice ministry appealed, arguing that sexual abuse of minors should be prosecuted regardless of the suspect's accomplishments or the length of time since the suspected crime took place.
 In a December 2016 decision, the Supreme Court of Poland dismissed the government's appeal, holding that the prosecutor general had failed to prove misconduct or flagrant legal error on the part of the lower court.

 Preparations for An Officer and a Spy had been stalled by the extradition request.

 On 3 May 2018, Polanski was removed from the Academy of Motion Picture Arts and Sciences, with the decision referencing the case.

 Polanski has blamed Harvey Weinstein for the renewed focus on his sexual abuse case in the 2000s and claimed that Weinstein tried to brand him a "child rapist" to stop him from winning an Oscar in 2003.

+In March 2023, Geimer and her husband met with Polanski and his wife Seigner for a French magazine cover interview.
+Geimer states in the interview: "Let me be very clear: what happened with Polanski was never a big problem for me.
+I didn't even know it was illegal, that someone could be arrested for it.
+I was fine, I'm still fine.
+It was so unfair and so in opposition to justice ...
+Everyone should know by now that Roman has served his sentence.
+Which was ... long, if you want my opinion.
+Anyone who thinks that he deserves to be in prison is wrong.
+It isn't the case today and it wasn't the case yesterday."